 Wearing an N95 Mask does not replace washing one’s hands and keeping 2 meters (or 6 feet) apart; However, it certainly does have its benefits.

 Not all masks are the same.
-The N95 Mask is made of tough, yet flexible, non-woven, electrostatic, polypropylene fibre.
+The N95 Mask is made of tough, yet flexible, non-woven, electrostatic, polypropylene fiber.
 It reduces 95% of 0.3 micron-particles, meaning that the masks filter out contaminants like dusts, mists and fumes.
 According to the Centers of Disease Control and Prevention (CDC), particulates and droplets larger than 0.3 microns will not pass through the barrier.

 The “N” of “N95”stands for “Non-Oil,” meaning so long as there are no oil-based particulates present, then the mask can be used in the work environment.